SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Offshore Wind Farm Detection with SyntEO

-The last dataset-3+ has the same scene elements and texture as dataset-3 but an additional texture for a specific offshore wind turbine type.
-In the datasets 1-3 two turbine texture types were used, see figure \ref{fig:ds_evo} 1b) and 1c).
-Both types show wind turbines in the open sea, whereas the X like pattern of 1c) is more often found in regions with a higher and balanced number of Sentinel-1 acquisitions of ascending and descending orbits, like in the North Sea basin.
-Similar numbers of acquisitions from both orbits are necessary for this particular pattern, which originates from Doppler effects that are clearly visible over open water in both ascending and descending orbits.
-Whereas in the East Chinese Sea area, the 1b) version is more frequently found, which means acquisitions of one orbit dominate the median signal.
-However, the 4c) variant specially designed for dataset-3+ shows a specific type of wind turbine that normally occurs near the coast in areas with a strong tidal influence.
+The last data set-3+ has the same scene elements and texture as data set-3 but an additional texture for a specific offshore wind turbine type.
+In the data sets 1-3 two turbine texture types were used, see figure \ref{fig:ds_evo} 1b) and 1c).
+Both types show wind turbines in the open sea, whereas the X like pattern of 1c) is found in regions with a balanced number of Sentinel-1 acquisitions of ascending and descending orbits, like in the North Sea Basin.
+Similar numbers of acquisitions from both orbits are necessary for this particular pattern, which originates from Doppler effects that are clearly visible over open water.
+Whereas in the East China Sea, the 1b) version is more frequently found, which means acquisitions of one orbit dominate the median signal.
+However, the 4c) variant specially designed for data set-3+ shows a specific type of wind turbine that normally occurs near the coast in areas with a strong tidal influence.
 Due to the tidal flats, some acquisitions in the three-month temporal stack have images without water.
 These acquisitions dampen the occurrence of the Doppler effect to be visible in the image since over the tidal flats, the radar backscatter properties drastically change compared to open water.
 Therewith, the unique fingerprint of a typical offshore wind turbine is less distinct for examples in such areas.
-To represent these special cases, they were included additionally in the dataset-3+.
-For both datasets, 3 and 3+, the overall size is 90,000 training examples with a split of 1/6-1/3-1/6-1/6-1/6 for the OWF sizes small, medium and large and the none-targets rigs and land, respectively.
+To represent these special cases, they were included in the data set-3+.
+For both data sets, 3 and 3+, the overall size is 90,000 training examples with a split of 1/6-1/3-1/6-1/6-1/6 for the OWF sizes small, medium and large and the non-targets rigs and land, respectively.